Last revised:

 Can getting a vaccine affect my fertility?

 Some vaccines, such as the COVID-19 vaccine, may cause a slight fever after injection.
 This is part of the normal immune system response to vaccination.
-However, the fever caused by vaccination is much shorter and milder than the fever that’s possible with infection, and is less likely to impact sperm.
+However, the fever caused by vaccination is much shorter and milder than the fever that’s possible with infection, and it’s less likely to impact sperm.

 How long will it take my sperm to recover from a fever?

-One study of scrotal heating noted that the effects on sperm production were reversible, and that normal sperm production could be recovered after two cycles of spermatogenesis.
+One study of scrotal heating noted that the effects on sperm production were reversible and that normal sperm production could be recovered after two cycles of spermatogenesis.
 Case studies of patients with febrile illness have reported that normal sperm production resumed after anywhere from 20 to 45 to 79 days post-fever.

 So, if you’ve recently had a bad fever, you can expect your sperm quality and production to return to pre-fever levels about two to four months post fever.